Saving $1.5M/year with insurance pricing tools for actuaries

 The value of showing incomplete ideas

-It felt unnerving at first, but once I learned to share incomplete sketches with my teammates, the project progressed more smoothly despite the complex subject matter.
+It felt unnerving at first but when I learned to share incomplete sketches with my teammates, the project progressed more smoothly despite the complex subject matter.